openharmony/arkui_idlize/IDL.md

    * `Deprecated` - if node is part of deprecated api
    * `Documentation` - documentation for given entity in value
    * `DtsName` - original name in case it is not allowed in IDL, e.g. is an IDL keyword
+   * `DtsTag` - function/method tag-parameter as a string-triplet "index|name|value" or as just a single "value" if index is zero and name is `type`
    * `Entity = Class | Interface | Literal | NamedTuple | Tuple` - what to produce from and IDL interface declaration
    * `Export` - if given node has `export` modifier
    * `GlobalScope`